Vortex theory of the atom: J. J. Thomson

 J. J. Thomson took up the challenge in his 1883 Master's degree thesis, a Treatise on the motion of vortex rings.
 In it, Thomson developed a mathematical treatment of the motions of William Thomson and Peter Tait's atoms.

 When Thomson later discovered the electron (for which he received a Nobel Prize), he abandoned his "nebular atom" hypothesis based on the vortex atomic theory, in favour of his plum pudding model.

+Demise

+By 1883 William Thomson began to see that the theory could not do all of the things he hoped.
+It could not explain inertia or gravitation and, worse Helmholtz's circular ring was not ultimately stable.
+Even the properties of crystals, and of electrical and chemical forces were unexplainable in the model.
+However in an era with increasing evidence for atomic theory and no viable alternative model, the vortex theory was highly influential.

 Legacy

 Tait's work especially founded the branch of topology called knot theory, with J. J. Thomson providing some early mathematical advancements.

-Kelvin's insight continues to inspire new mathematics and has led to persistence of the topic in the history of science.
+The vortex theory was not successful as a model for the atom, but the theoretical development of the theory had a lasting impact on theoretical hydrodynamics.

+In 1961, inspired by Kelvin's motivation and results, Tony Skyrme introduced solitons to build a model for nucleons.
+These solitons were topologically stable vortices of a 'pion fluid' and were later called skyrmions.